This tutorial walks you through the certificate deployment process using a Google-managed certificate with DNS authorization as an example.

 Deploy the certificate to a load balancer

-Complete the steps in this section to deploy the Google-managed certificate you created in the previous steps to a load balancer.
+This section walks you through the steps required to deploy the Google-managed certificate to a load balancer.

 Create a certificate map

-Create a certificate map that references the certificate map entry associated with your certificate:
+Create a certificate map that references the certificate map entry that is associated with your certificate:

 gcloud